When it comes to protecting your car, wax is by far the most talked-about and quite effective. But which is better –

 Since carnauba can be softened a bit when applied with a dual-action polisher (for example), some people just prefer the more abrasive way paste feels when applied to dry paint.

-Some also prefer paste waxes due to its high natural-looking shine.
+Some also prefer carnauba paste due to its high natural-looking shine.
 After buffing, pastes tend to bead very well but are easy to over-apply if not careful.
 They also make synthetic paste waxes, which can actually protect better than cheaper carnauba pastes.

 Another benefit of the thicker nature of paste wax is its ability to fill in scratches typically much better than liquid waxes.

 Cons of paste wax